gysmuller/cv-parser/README.md

   # You can also set custom prompts for the LLM:
-  config.prompt = "Extract the following fields from the CV..." config.system_prompt = "You are a CV parsing assistant." config.output_schema = schema config.max_tokens = 4000
+  config.prompt = "Extract the following fields from the CV..." config.system_prompt = "You are a CV parsing assistant."

+  # Set the output schema (JSON Schema format)
+  config.output_schema = schema

+  # Set the max tokens and temperature
+  config.max_tokens = 4000
   config.temperature = 0.1
 end
 ```

-## How It Works

-CV Parser uploads the CV file directly to the LLM provider (OpenAI or Anthropic) and instructs the model to extract structured information according to your schema.

-## Development
+### Testing and Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.

-## Testing Your Application

-### Using the Faker Provider in Tests
+#### Using the Faker Provider

-The CV Parser gem includes a faker provider specifically designed for testing environments.
-This allows you to write tests for your application without making actual API calls to OpenAI or Anthropic, which has several benefits:
+The Faker provider generates realistic-looking fake data based on your schema without making API calls.
+This is useful for:
+- Writing tests (RSpec, Rails, etc.)
+- Developing UI components
+- Demonstrating functionality without API keys
+- Avoiding API costs and rate limits

-1. Tests run faster without external API calls
+- Tests run faster without external API calls
-2. No API costs during test runs
-3. Consistent, predictable results
+- Consistent, predictable results
-4. No need for API keys in CI/CD environments
+- No need for API keys in CI/CD environments

 #### Basic Test Setup